Bright stars

 Often yes if the key stars or object are bright enough, but haze, buildings, and light pollution can hide fainter details.

 Mobile compass readings can drift near metal, cases, cars, and buildings.
-Use a known bright object to tune the heading offset.
+Move away from those sources and restart AR if the direction remains unstable.

 Yes.
 The same object can be high, low, or below the horizon depending on your location and the current time.